Wyoming vs. Hawaii NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Hawaii's games have gone over 48 points in eight of 11 chances this season.
+- Hawaii has combined with its opponents to score more than 47.5 points in eight of 11 games this season.

-- Saturday's total is four points lower than the two team's combined 52 points per game average.
+- Saturday's total is 4.5 points lower than the two team's combined 52 points per game average.

-- This contest's total is 5.9 points lower than the 53.9 these two squads combine to give up per game in 2021.
+- This contest's over/under is 6.4 points under the 53.9 these two squads combine to give up per game in 2021.

 Wyoming Stats and Trends